 The landlord should take steps to remedy the situation in order to fill the empty units and ensure a good return.

-What is considered a good Vacancy Rate?
+What is considered a good vacancy rate?

 The answer to this is somewhat subjective and answers vary depending on your source.
 In general, a healthy vacancy rate is considered to be around 3%.
-At this rate, tenants will have sufficient options available and rental rates are held at reasonable levels that do not impact housing affordability.
+At this rate, tenants will have sufficient options available and rent rates are held at reasonable levels that do not impact housing affordability.

 A housing rental report issued by the Royal Bank of Canada in 2019 suggests renters will get a break in 2020.
 Strong construction activity in recent months and years – specifically, of purpose-built rental apartment projects – suggests a release of new rental units to the market is imminent.